 Pinch of Salt

-- Position baking rack to the top of the oven for broiling.
+- PREPARE THE OVEN: Position baking rack to the top of the oven for broiling.
 Preheat oven to Broil (500ºF).

-- Place peaches cut side up on a foil lined baking sheet.
-Drizzle honey on each peach half so it’s evenly coated and broil for 7 minutes (See Note 1).
+- GLAZE AND BROIL: Place peaches cut side up on a foil lined baking sheet.
+Drizzle honey on each peach half so it's evenly coated and broil for 7 minutes (See Note 1).
+The peaches are ready when browning appears on the top and the peach is soft through the center when poked with a fork.

-- While peaches broil, mix together 1/2 teaspoon of honey, greek yogurt, mascarpone cheese, and cinnamon in a small bowl.
+- MIX THE FILLING: While peaches broil, mix together ½ teaspoon of honey, Greek yogurt, mascarpone cheese, and cinnamon in a small bowl.

-For this roast peach recipe, you can use any plain greek yogurt you like!
-The only rule, though, is that it has to be greek; a regular plain yogurt is not as firm and won’t give you the desired cinnamon filling shape or texture.
+Greek yogurt note: You can use any plain Greek yogurt, it just has to be the thick Greek kind.
+Regular plain yogurt is not as firm and won't give you the desired cinnamon filling shape or texture.

 - Calories: 135